Last updated: April 2021

 If the employee is having a child through a surrogate:

 The above still applies, however they must have worked consistently for their employer for a minimum of 26 weeks up to the 15th week before the baby is due.

-FMP Global are able to tailor a payroll solution to suit your business’ exact requirements, undertaking tasks such as Statutory Adoption Pay to allow you to truly focus on the working day.
+IRIS FMP are able to tailor a payroll solution to suit your business’ exact requirements, undertaking tasks such as Statutory Adoption Pay to allow you to truly focus on the working day.
 Find out more information on our outsourced payroll solutions page.